Particular/docs.particular.net/nservicebus/transactional-session/index.md

 ### Phase 1

 1. The user opens a transactional session.
-2. A set of `PendingOperations` is initialized, in which the message operations will be collected.
+2. A set of `PendingOperations` is initialized and collects the message operations.
 3. A transaction is started on the storage seam.
-4. The user can execute any message operations that are needed on the transactional session.
+4. The user can execute any required message operations using the transactional session.
-5. The user can store any data using the persistence-specific session that is exposed on the transactional session.
+5. The user can store any data using the persistence-specific session, which is accessible through the transactional session.
-6. When all operations have been registered, the user calls ´Commit´ on the transactional session.
+6. When all operations are registered, the user calls ´Commit´ on the transactional session.
 7. A control message is dispatched to the local queue.
 8. The message operations are converted and stored into an outbox record.
-9. The transaction is committed and the outbox record and business data-modifications done by the user are atomically stored.
+9. The transaction is committed, and the outbox record and business data modifications are stored atomically.

 ### Phase 2

-The endpoint receives the control message, and processes it as follows:
+The endpoint receives the control message and processes it as follows:
    * Find the outbox record.
    * If it exists, it hasn't been marked as dispatched, and there are pending operations, dispatch those operations, and set the outbox record as dispatched.
    * If it doesn't exist, processing of the control message is delayed to a later point.